 "Adding variables that individual stakeholders cared about — even if we, as criminologists, didn't think they would have much predictive power — helped our APPD partners feel that we were hearing them and responding to their concerns," said Barnes.
 "This feature helped them get behind what we were trying to do as we built the forecasting tool, and, importantly, it helped everyone understand the risks that the policymakers, in particular, faced."

 The bottom line is that any data can be used in a random forest tool, depending on the wishes of officials and other key players.
 Data that may be statistically unimportant — but politically important — can be built into the tool.
 For example, a jurisdiction might want to consider the number of a individuals involved in the violent offense with the person on probation's violent co-offenders; although APPD ended up not using that data in its tool, another jurisdiction may find such data predictive.

 Another advantage of random forest modeling is its ability to identify highly nonlinear effects for each individual predictor.
 Consider, for example, the bivariate relationship between a soon-to-be-probationer's age and the likelihood that the tool would forecast him to be high risk.
-It is not surprising that the youngest probationers in Philadelphia were forecast to present the greatest danger of a serious-crime reoffending.
+It is not surprising that the youngest people on probation in Philadelphia were forecast to present the greatest danger of a serious-crime reoffending.
 However, the random forest analysis also showed something else.

 "A bit more surprising is how quickly the probability of a high-risk forecast dropped as the offender got just a few years older," said Hyatt.
 "By the time the incoming probationer turns 27, the likelihood of receiving a high-risk forecast is not appreciably different from that of a 40-year-old — and, after the age of 40, the amount of risk seems to drop once again until it reaches a level that is effectively zero at age 50 and beyond."